ada-school/front-end-challenge/README.md

 A bus company wants to start using technology and allow their users to book online tickets.
 Please help them build a simple Web UI with the following functionalities:
 * Simple form to create a new booking (origin, destination, number of passengers, date and time)
-* Display the bookings on list view.
+* Display the bookings on a list view.
-* Display Booking full detailes when clicking on list item.
+* Display Booking full detailes when clicking on a list item.

 *Note:* Use any UI libraries that you prefer.